 In the Bible it says, “When two or more gather in my name, I am there also” (Matthew 18:20), and, “As iron sharpens iron, so one person sharpens another” (Proverbs 27:17).
-These two Bible verses speak to the heart of our intention to build a network and community of believers who are devoted to mastering themselves to be of greater service to the world.
+These two Bible verses speak to the heart of our intention to build a network and community of believers for prayer, worship, fellowship, and to study the Word of God.

 Our world needs warriors and disciples of Jesus Christ today more than ever.
 Sadly, most associate the path of a warrior with external pursuit, worldly conquest, and the application of force over others.
 This is a grave mistake and error in thinking.